 Following a serious accident, you may be recuperating at home, or even in the hospital, for an extended period.
 A lot of people think that since they have 4 years to file some type of liability or personal injury lawsuit, there’s no big rush to do anything too soon.

-But the urgency with which you begin to take steps to have a personal injury attorney at Goldberg Noone, LLC, investigate the circumstances of your crash is critical.
+But the urgency with which you begin to take steps to have a personal injury attorney at Goldberg Noone Abraham, investigate the circumstances of your crash is critical.
 The longer you wait, the more likelihood that important evidence may be lost or un-preserved.
 If there were any witnesses to the accident, their recollections may become less clear the longer you wait after a crash.
 Or, a witness that told you ‘they saw everything’ and will speak to anyone to support your recollection of events may have moved out of the local area.
 Defendants can also die, move out of the area or begin to suffer from things like dementia after the crash, reducing your chances of making a successful financial recovery to pay for your injuries and future care.

 One Free Phone Call is All It Takes

 You will most likely be unsure if you even need a personal injury law firm if you’ve been hurt in a crash.
 Not every accident results in a lawsuit, and you’re going to have a lot of questions about what you should do next.
 All it takes is one phone call to one of our motor vehicle accident attorneys to find out.
 Don’t put it off, wondering and stressing about who is going to pay for your medical bills.

 Call our main office at 239-461-5508 to get the answers you need right away.
 Or if you prefer, you can complete this contact form and we’ll reach out to you immediately to talk about your situation, at absolutely no cost to you.